tivtag/Zelda/README.md

 - ...

 ## Requirements
 The game requires you to have a graphics card/integrated graphics that supports atleast pixel shader 2.0.
-Besides that the game will require you to install the .NET Framework 4.6.1.
+Besides that the game requires you to install the Microsoft .NET Framework 4.6.1.

 ## Game Download
 You can download the game here: